eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/_index.md

 	],
 ```

-Note that changes to `.devcontainer/devcontainer.json` may be overwritten when `velocitas sync`is performed.
+Note that changes to `.devcontainer/devcontainer.json` may be overwritten when `velocitas sync` is performed.

 ## Running the examples

-To run the examples the following actions needs to be performed in the following order:
+To run the examples the following actions need to be performed in the shown order:

 * Databroker needs to be started.
-  If using a Databroker on host make sure that it is compatible with the Velocitas version you are using
+  If using a Databroker on host, make sure that it is compatible with the Velocitas version you are using.
-  The catalog used must also be compatible with the signals used in the example
+  The catalog used must also be compatible with the signals used in the example.
-* Set the current value of `Vehicle.Cabin.Seat.Row1.DriverSide.Position` to a valid value, for example 12, using a Databroker Client ([Kuksa Python Client](https://pypi.org/project/kuksa-client/) or [Databroker CLI](https://github.com/eclipse-kuksa/kuksa-databroker))
+* Set the current value of `Vehicle.Cabin.Seat.Row1.DriverSide.Position` to a valid value, for example 12, using a Databroker Client ([Kuksa Python Client](https://pypi.org/project/kuksa-client/) or [Databroker CLI](https://github.com/eclipse-kuksa/kuksa-databroker)).
-* Start the server
+* Start the server.
-* Start the client
+* Start the client.
-* Verify that no (unexpected) errors are reported
+* Verify that no (unexpected) errors are reported.
-* Use the Databroker Client to verify that the target value of `Vehicle.Cabin.Seat.Row1.DriverSide.Position` has been set to 75
+* Use the Databroker Client to verify that the target value of `Vehicle.Cabin.Seat.Row1.DriverSide.Position` has been set to 75.